David Kidman - Freelance Music Reviewer

 From a very early age, he has been keenly interested in (and knowledgeable about) music, this interest eagerly extending beyond the realms of folk into many other kinds of music, ever keeping an open mind to new musical experiences.

-Although he has always embraced a certain critical mind-set, David’s writing career only really began in earnest around fifteen years ago, since which time he has contributed to a number of publications.
+Although he has always embraced a certain critical mind-set, David’s writing career (as a music journalist) only really began in earnest just over two decades ago, since which time he has contributed extensively to a number of publications.

-· Print-based magazines – some with a national circulation (principally Properganda - the trade distribution mag - but also Rock’n’Reel Mk.1 and Traditional Music Maker); & several with a regional base (principally Folk Roundabout, also Stirrings, Tykes’ News, and very occasionally Folk On Tap).
+in a number of other print-based magazines – some with a national circulation (principally Properganda - the sadly-now-defunct trade distribution magazine - but also Rock’n’Reel Mk.1 and Traditional Music Maker); & others with a specific regional base (very occasionally Tykes’ News, and even more occasionally Folk On Tap).

-The validity and effectiveness of his approach is reflected in the many positive testimonials received, and in the number of contextual review quotes encountered on artists’ own websites and publicity material!
+The validity and effectiveness of David's approach is reflected in the many positive testimonials received (and they're still comin' in on a regular basis!), and in the number of contextual review quotes encountered on artists’ own websites and publicity material!

 ...
 In the words of top singer-songwriter George Papavgeris: